Annual data collection for Ofcom television licensees

 Broadcasters are required to provide product placement revenue information under powers set out in the Broadcasting Act 1990.

-The rules are set out in full in Section Nine of the Ofcom Broadcasting Code:
+The relevant definition of product placement and the associated rules are set out in full in Section Nine of the Ofcom Broadcasting Code:

 Accessing the Market Intelligence Database (MID)